-The bark of dogwoods such as Cornus alba ‘Sibirica’ and Cornus sanguinea ‘Midwinter Fire’ provide a fantastic burst of colour with their bright reds and oranges lighting up the garden.
-If you cut the stems right back in late winter/early spring it will ensure next year’s growth maintains the same intensity of colour.
+The bark of dogwoods such as Cornus alba ‘Sibirica’ and Cornus sanguinea ‘Midwinter Fire’ provides a fantastic burst of colour with their bright reds and oranges lighting up the garden.
+If you cut the stems right back in late winter/early spring, it will ensure next year’s growth maintains the same intensity of colour.

 Late Flowering Perennials